 International Regime of Intellectual Property Laws and It’s Importance in Trade

-Today, trade and commerce in any commodity takes place on a global platform.
+Today, trade and commerce in any commodity take place on a global platform.
 Intellectual property is no exception to this.
 Therefore before looking at intellectual property and trade, we must first understand the legal regime that governs intellectual property and the protection of this intellectual property.
 This regime is what acts the base for any trade, be it international or national, of intellectual property.

 a) The Paris Convention on the Protection of Industrial Property-